[Updated February 16, 2023] Western North Carolina is truly stacked with natural beauty.

 North Carolina Flowering Trees

-What better flowering tree to start off the wildflower list than the flowering dogwood, North Carolina’s official State Flower!
+What better flowering tree to start off the wildflower list than the flowering dogwood, the official North Carolina State Flower!

 Ironically, the “flowers” for which dogwoods are so highly regarded are actually white (or sometimes pink) bracts that appear as the backdrop of the demonstrably less stunning and tiny green flowers.